dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/08-hello-buttons/README.md

 Likewise, put in the logic to draw over/erase our text.
 Keep in mind that you don't want to use `fillScreen()` since that will draw over our buttons as well.
 You just want to draw a rectangle large enough to overwrite the text.

-Hopefully what you put together looks something like this:
+Hopefully what you put together looks [something like this](hello-buttons.ino):

 <img src="../assets/img/08/cyd-hello-buttons-1.gif" alt="CYD Hello Buttons program finished">

-And opefully you were more cognizant than me and remembered to change the <var>`onScreen`</var> variable every time the button was pushed ...
+And hopefully you were more cognizant than me and remembered to change the <var>`onScreen`</var> variable every time the button was pushed ...

 ## Structuring our data